rcantini/rcantini.github.io/content/courses/_index.md

 <p style="margin-bottom: 0px; text-align: justify">
 <a href="https://www.unical.it/storage/cds/7419/activities/83787/" target="_blank">Distributed Systems and Cloud/Edge Computing for the Internet of Things</a><br>
-This course discusses the main concepts behind Edge and Cloud computing, introducing the available tools and frameworks for modeling, simulating, and implementing interoperable IoT applications.
+This course discusses the fundamental concepts of Edge Computing in relation to Cloud architectures and the Internet of Things, with a focus on major tools and frameworks for modeling, simulating, and implementing large-scale interoperable IoT applications.
 <ul>
 <li>Academic years: 2021 - 2022, 2020 - 2021, 2019-2020</li>
 </ul>